-In order for Chat for Service Management to be able to integrate with IBM Watson Assistant, your Jira must be able to make direct outgoing network calls to the Assistant's API web service URL (see below).
+In order for Chat for Jira Service Management Server/Data Center to be able to integrate with IBM Watson Assistant, your Jira must be able to make direct outgoing network calls to the Assistant's API web service URL (see below).
 You may need to configure your network firewall rules to allow this.

 Configuring the Assistant requires: